learn-co-curriculum/dsc-pca-introduction/README.md

-# Principle Component Analysis (PCA) - Introduction
+# Principal Component Analysis (PCA) - Introduction

 ## Introduction

-In this section, you'll learn about Principle Component Analysis, or PCA.
+In this section, you'll learn about Principal Component Analysis, or PCA.
 PCA is a dimensionality reduction technique.
 It allows you to compress a dataset into a smaller dataset with fewer features while maintaining as much of the original information as possible.

 ## Objectives